Game of Thrones star narrates dazzling retelling of Rumpelstiltskin in North East-made film

-Rumpelstiltskin is the final part of North East company balletLORENT’s trilogy of Brothers Grimm fairytales, following its award-winning productions of Rapunzel and Snow White.
+Rumpelstiltskin is the last of North East company balletLORENT’s trilogy of Brothers Grimm fairytales, following its award-winning productions of Rapunzel and Snow White.

 The film, narrated by Game of Thrones star Ben Crompton, was filmed live at the Northern Stage in Newcastle with a fresh take on the story by Poet Laureate Dame Carol Ann Duffy and choreography by Liv Lorent.